-BACHELOR OF ARTS DEGREE IN ENGLISH
+BACHELOR OF ARTS DEGREE IN ENGLISH Literature Emphasis

-- 1. Successful graduates will be able to read, analyze, and evaluate literary works, becoming familiar with works across a wide continuum of genres and periods of literary history. - 2.
-Successful graduates will be able to research, analyze, and articulate in writing and orally a critical response to a body of literature. - 3.
-Successful graduates will be able to write effectively using the conventions of standard American English. - 4.
-Successful graduates will be able to speak effectively, and articulate and defend a position.
+- 1. The ideal graduate will be able to articulate an understanding of the diversity and continuity of the human endeavor through a broad-based educational experience that includes reading, writing, and critical thinking. - A. Students will be able to express in writing an understanding of the continuity between disciplines and genres. - B. Students will be able to read, analyze, and evaluate the works of authors across a wide continuum of genres and periods of literary history. - C. Students will be able to research, analyze, and articulate in writing and orally a critical response to the works of a single author. - 2.
+The ideal graduate will have the background and competencies to succeed in professions and/or programs of further study involving proficiency in language and writing (i.e. journalism, advertising, publishing, law, teaching, research). - A. Students will be able to write effectively using the conventions of standard American English. - B. Students will be able to speak effectively, and to articulate and defend a position.

+Degree Kequirements

 General Education Core

-Note: The Core should include a two-year sequence of a foreign language

 Required Writing & Language/Thematic Studies

-Writing & Language 6-9
+Writing & Language (choose from the following)

-Choose from the following:

 ENG 311 Technical Writing.

 ENG 313 Advanced Composition

 ENG 315 Advanced Grammar

 ENG 330 Second Language Acquisition

 ENG 331 ESL Methodology

-ENG 332 ESL Assessment
+ENG 332 ESL Assessment 3

 ENG 333 TESOL Practicum

+ENG 407 Screen Writing

+ENG 408 Play Writing

-ENG 411 Linguistics
+ENG 411 Linguistics 3

 ENG 412 Creative Writing: Prose

-ENG 413 Creative Writing: Poetry
+ENG 413 Creative Writing: Poetry 3

-Thematic Studies

-Choose from the following:
+Thematic Studies (Choose from the following) 6-9

-ENG 306 Ghost Story
+ENG 306 Ghost Story 3

-ENG 310 Children's Literature
+ENG 310 Children's Literature 3

 ENG 321 Women's Literature

-ENG 410 Adolescent Literature

-ENG 421 Nature Literature
+ENG 421 Nature Literature 3

-ENG 422 Southern Literature
+ENG 422 Southern Literature 3

-ENG 423 Film Theory
+ENG 423 Film Theory.

 ENG 424 Special Topics

-Required Periods and Major Authors
+Required Periods and Major Authors (Choose from the following)

-Choose from the following:

 ENG 301 Nineteenth Century Novel.

 ENG 302 Romantic and Victorian Poetry.

-ENG 303 Twentieth Century Novel.
+ENG 303 Twentieth Century Novel

 ENG 304 Twentieth Century Poetry

-ENG 305 Modern Drama
+ENG 305 Modern Drama.

 ENG 401 Old and Middle English Literature.

-ENG 402 Shakespeare 3
+ENG 402 Shakespeare

 ENG 403 Myth and Ancient Literature

 ENG 404 Restoration and Eighteenth-Century Literature.
 3

-ENG 405 Major Authors
+ENG 405 Major Authors 3

-Research Strategies and Senior Thesis
+Research Strategies

+Capstone Course 3

 Upper Level Electives.

 Minor and/or Approved Electives

-Total Number of Hours Required 121
+Total Number of Hours Required